SafeWise is happy to release our fifth annual Safest Cities report. Here are the 20 Safest Cities in Kansas for 2019. See if your city made the list.

 70% of the safest cities in Kansas claim the honor for the second consecutive year.

 Only two cities reported any counts of murder.

 60% of the cities reported eight or fewer total violent crimes.

-Kansas rates property crime as its top safety concern on our State of Safety report, and 12% of respondents reported a personal experience with digital security in the past year.
+Kansas rates property crime as its top safety concern on our State of Safety report, and 12% of respondents reported a personal experience with property crime in the past year.

 Violent crime comes in second with 58% rating it as a high concern.

 11% of Kansas respondents had experienced a violent crime in the past year, just over the national average of 10%.

 Kansas is also worried about tornadoes, with 69% rating it a top environmental safety concern, compared to 40% nationally.

 Beyond Safest Cities: What Are the Biggest Safety Concerns in Your State?

 Crime statistics are one thing, but do they line up with what people are really worried about when it comes to safety?
 To find out, SafeWise conducted a nationwide survey.
 See what the biggest safety concern is in your state—and learn more about what your neighbors are nervous about—in our State of Safety report.